-- 1. the cow must have a pedigree (S) registration; - 2. the cow must have a known calving date and was a heifer at the time of classification.
+- 1. the cow must have a pedigree (S) registration; - the cow must have a known calving date and was a heifer at the time of classification.
 Only heifer classifications are selected for breeding value estimation because little or no selection has occurred in young cows.
 One inspection is included.
-When there are multiple inspections, the first inspection of the animal is chosen; - 3. the cow must have calved before the age of 3 years; - 4. the cow must have a known herd at the time of classification; - 5. the cow must be classified according to the Z, R, Y or F standard; - 6. the classification must have been performed as part of herd classification or in an additional classification system.
-These systems are described (Quality Manual 2, Chapter E-8 December 2020); - 7. the linear traits must have scores between 1 and 9, with the exception of height, which is measured in centimeters: - 8. index traits must have scores between 71 and 89 points.
+When there are multiple inspections, the first inspection of the animal is chosen; - 3. the cow must have calved after the age of 610 days and before 1095 days; - 4. the cow must have a known herd at the time of classification; - 5. the cow must be classified according to the Z, R, Y or F standard; - 6. the classification must have been performed as part of herd classification or in an additional classification system.
+These systems are described in this E-chapter; - 7. the linear traits must have scores between 1 and 9, with the exception of height, which is measured in centimeters; - 8. index traits must have scores between 71 and 89 points.
 Animals with an index trait with a valid score below 71 points will be placed at 71 points.
 Animals with an index trait with a score above 89 points will be placed at 89 points; - 9. if an animal has been classified multiple times as a heifer by the same or different organizations, the first inspection of an animal will be used in the breeding value estimation.